 2. Sequoia and Kings Canyon National Parks

 From the desert to a forest, the outdoor adventures in California are as diverse as the state itself.
 The next place to visit here is Sequoia and Kings Canyon National Parks.
-Also called a Land of Giants, this area has gathered some of the tallest trees, deep canyons, massive mountains, and big caverns.
+Also known as a Land of Giants, this area has gathered some of the tallest trees, deep canyons, massive mountains, and big caverns.
 In fact, the world’s largest tree measured by volume, the General Sherman Tree, resides in Sequoia National Park.
-Additionally, this part of California ensures different kinds of the outdoor adventures that include hiking, camping, ranger-led programs, and even a year-round open museum Giant Forest Museum.

 3. Yosemite National Park